ruuvi/ruuvi.drivers.c/README.md

 If you're a first time contributor, please leave a note saying that BSD-3 licensing is ok for you.

 # Changelog
+## 0.1.1
+ - Fix some globally visible names not following the refactored scheme
+ - Pass RI_COMMUNICATION_TIMEOUT to application from BLE Scan.

 ## 0.1.0
  - Change to 0.x Semver to signal that project is in alpha.